nunogrl/ansible-playbooks/README.rst

 The first connection to the server.

-Connects as root with a given password and performs the hardening.
+- Connects as root with a given password
+- Performs the hardening.
+- Configures MTA

 security-firewall.yaml
 ----------------------